Why Couples Drift Apart & How to Rebuild Connection

 The distance between Emma and Jack did not begin with a single event.
 It grew through small, easily missed changes.
 In the early years, they made space for each other without thinking.
 Emma spoke about her day, and Jack listened.
 Jack told stories that made Emma smile.
 Those everyday exchanges kept them close.

 Over time, their attention shifted elsewhere.
 Routine tasks began to fill the space where these moments once sat.
-A crossword, walking the dog, checking the news, a quick call to someone else — nothing dramatic, but enough to interrupt the ease they had known.

 Emma felt Jack’s presence thinning.
 Conversations became shorter.
 Shared moments felt flat.
 Jack, unsure how to meet the growing quiet, retreated into habits that felt manageable.
 He sensed the drift but didn’t know how to slow it.
 They still lived together, handled responsibilities and moved through the week as a pair, yet the emotional thread between them had loosened.